-Regarding matters relating to the amounts of compensation, etc. for Directors (excluding Directors who are Audit and Supervisory Committee Members) and executive officers, the Company makes decisions by resolutions at the Board of Directors meeting, based on deliberations and reports at the Group Nomination and Compensation Advisory Committee described on the left a.
+Regarding matters relating to the amounts of compensation, etc. for Directors (excluding Directors who are Audit and Supervisory Committee Members) and executive officers, the Company makes decisions by resolutions at the Board of Directors meeting, based on deliberations and reports at the Group Nomination and Compensation Advisory Committee described above.

+Policies regarding decisions on the details of individual compensation of Directors a.
 Basic policy

-Policies regarding decisions on the details of individual compensation of Directors

-Compensation, etc. of Directors (excluding Directors who are Audit and Supervisory Committee Members; hereinafter the same shall apply) of the Company shall be determined based on a compensation system that is linked to share-holder interests so as to fully function as an incentive to work for the sustainable growth and enhancement of the corporate value of the Group, and the basic policy is to determine compensation of individual Directors at an appropriate level from the perspectives of transparency, objectiveness and fairness.
+Compensation, etc. of Directors (excluding Directors who are Audit and Supervisory Committee Members; hereinafter the same shall apply) of the Company shall be determined based on a compensation system that is linked to shareholder interests so as to fully function as an incentive to work for the sustainable growth and enhancement of the corporate value of the Group, and the basic policy is to determine compensation of individual Directors at an appropriate level from the perspectives of transparency, objectiveness and fairness b.
+Policy regarding the determination of the amount of individual compensation, etc. as fixed-amount compensation (monetary compensation) (including the policy regarding the determination of the timing, etc. of the compensation, etc.)